ElisabethCheston/KidsCooking/README.md

 #### Categories

 When you’re a logged in user you will see a button in the top navbar called “Categories”.
 When clicked a dropdown list shows of all category options shows.
 Once I select one of them a list with all of those recipes should show in the main window.

+For Admin, the categories link in top navbar gives access to add/edit/delete the categories.

 #### Create Recipe Posts